A kindergartener wrote: “I told my mummy I want exzacly two pees in my soop.”

 - Ask her to copy or trace each word onto a book for her to keep.
 The shapes of letters and their placements become clearer in this way.

 Ages 6 to 9 years

 - Engage her services to jot down shopping lists, to-do reminders and weekly menus.
 Let her know that her writing is important to the family and to you.
-Use opportunities to help her polish up her spelling.
+Use these opportunities to help her polish up her spelling.

 - Make spelling time a time of play with board games like Scrabble, Boggle, Hangman and Didax Chunks.
 Download simple crosswords onto your phone for him to try.

 - A long weekend could be the best time to introduce her to word collages.
-Use end-products to jazz up her room.
+Use the end-products to jazz up her room.
 Remind her to show them off the next time her friends come over.